PrototypeZone/hardware-project-alcantaraMinam1260/hardware/ceng317report.md

 __Case Design__

-1)Download the cdr file
+1) Download the cdr file

-2)Save as PDF
+2) Save as PDF

-3)Print and Laser Cut the board
+3) Print and Laser Cut the board

 ### 2.4 Firmware development and use